 By providing minimum conditions required by the orchids;

 By keeping the orchid in a healthy state;

 Plants showing signs of disease are isolated from the healthy ones.

-If the illness is in an early stage, infected parts removal is recommended, whether it’s flowers, leaves or roots.
+If the illness is in an early stage, the removal of infected parts is recommended, whether it’s the flowers, leaves or roots.

 Instead of fungicide you can also use a solution made of 4-5 crushed garlic cloves, over which you poured 1 liter of boiling water.
 After cooling, filter the solution and use it in the same manner as described above.